sai9raman/SpotiSai_App/README.md

 Some other features such as key, mode and time signature were not used in these as the features were noted to be largely incorrect for most songs that were spot checked.

+For details on the training of the data please refer to the Explore_Spotify repository

 The final model chosen with an 81% accuracy was an XGBoost model.
 No further hypertuning was done to achieve better results.